Demography of the Roman Empire: Population

 Modern estimates of the population of the Roman Empire started with the fundamental work of 19th-century historian Karl Julius Beloch.
-His estimates of the area of different components of the empire, based on planimetric estimates by contemporary military cartographers, have not been challenged by any more modern analyst.
+His estimates of the areas of different regions of the Empire, based on planimetric estimates by contemporary military cartographers, have not been challenged by any more-recent analyst.
 By providing a check to population densities, these area figures compel a baseline level of plausibility.
-Beloch's 1886 estimate of the population of the empire in 14 CE has withstood contemporary and 21st-century criticism, and underlies modern analysis (his 1899 revision of those figures is less esteemed).
-Only his estimates for Anatolia and Greater Syria required extensive revision; Beloch's estimated population figure, 19 million, produced population densities not otherwise achieved in those areas until the 20th century.
-In a 2000 estimate of the population of the empire, Frier suggested a figure of 12 million as "considerably more plausible".
+Beloch's 1886 estimate of the empire's population in 14 CE has withstood contemporary and 21st-century criticism and underlies modern analysis (his 1899 revision of those figures is less esteemed).
+Only Beloch's estimates for Anatolia and Greater Syria required extensive revision: his estimated population figure, 19 million, suggested population densities not otherwise achieved in those areas until the 20th century.

+In a 2000 estimate of the population of the empire, Frier suggested a figure of 12 million as "considerably more plausible."
 Beloch's figures for Spain and Africa have also been revised downwards.
 In a 2017 publication, historian Kyle Harper suggests 75 million for the empire as a whole with 16 million for Anatolia and Greater Syria.
 This estimate produces a population density of about 20 inhabitants per square kilometer, which is a low figure by modern standards (for example, among countries and dependencies by population density, the United Kingdom has a density of well over 200/km^{2}).
 The population density in the Greek East was 24/km^{2}, denser than the Latin West at 17/km^{2}; only the Western provinces of Italy and Sicily had a density higher than the average of the East.